StrawHatHacker/Kiyo-Discord-Bot-Template/README.md

 `name`: Is the name of the slash command.

 `description`: Short description of the slash command.

-`aliases`: Array of strings that can invoke the slash command.

 `syntax`: Visual representation of how the command should be structured in order to be executed.
 Elements wrapped in <> are required, elements wrapped in [] are optional.